 If your pet is suffering from itchy, flaky or sensitive skin, fleas may be the cause.
 If left untreated, flea infestations can result in flea dermatitis in the form of hair loss, inflammation and scabs on your dog's skin.

 Thoroughly check your dog's fur, particularly around the rump area as fleas tend to thrive in this location.
 While you may not see the fleas themselves, look out for dirty black clumps or powder on your pooch's skin.
 This is called flea dirt, and it is essentially flea faeces, comprised of digested blood.
 (Gross!)

-Like humans, dogs can experience allergy-like symptoms in the springtime in response to grass and other pollens.
+Like humans, dogs can experience allergy-like symptoms in springtime in response to grass and other pollens.
 Symptoms commonly manifest as seasonal itching, biting or licking of the paws, and watery or goopy eyes (conjunctivitis).

 The source of sensitive skin may be related to a more local issue like a strongly perfumed shampoo.
 When using products on your pooch's skin or coat, never use human products.
 Only ever use those that are approved for canine use.

-Aloveen is an oatmeal based shampoo that is ideal for sensitive pets who suffer from dermatitis.
-The shampoo provides a gentle cleansing to remove dirt, chemicals and allergens from the skin.
-Use this with the Aloveen conditioner to prolong the soothing effect and restore moisture to the skin.
+Some shampoos can provide relief from inflammation or help heal infection.
+Aloveen is an oatmeal based shampoo that is ideal for sensitive pets who suffer from dermatitis by providing gentle cleansing to remove dirt, chemicals and allergens from the skin.
+Use together with Aloveen conditioner to prolong the soothing effect and restore moisture to the skin.

 Yeast or fungal infections will also cause symptoms which manifest through the skin and coat, such as itchy skin or inflammation.
 Malaseb medicated shampoo is an antifungal, antibacterial and anti-itch solution to not only alleviate discomfort but also helps treat yeast and fungus over growth on the skin.